Clipper4rancione/Clipper4rancione/README.md

 - 👀 I’m a Full Stack Web Developer
 - 🌱 I’m currently learning Experis/Boolean Java Full Stack Developer Course

-If you want, you can find all my projects and exercises during the course at boolean (Java and FSWD) in my repository page!
+If you want, you can find all my projects and exercises during the courses (Java and FSWD) in my repository page!

 <!---